-Shyam-Sunder and Myers argue that the "simple" version of the pecking order predicts $\alpha=0$ and $\beta{PO}=1$.
+Shyam-Sunder and Myers argue that the "simple" or static version of the pecking order predicts $\alpha = 0$ and $\beta{Po} = 1$.
 Intuitively, the slope coefficient in this regression indicates the extent to which debt issues cover the financing deficit.
-They acknowledge that β{PO} may be less than 1 for firms near their debt capacity, however, the firms in their sample should not be significantly constrained by such concerns.
-They find $\beta{PO}=0.75$ with an R^2 of 0.68 (see column 2 of their Table 2) when they estimate equation (1).
+They acknowledge that β{Po} may be less than 1 for firms near their debt capacity, however, the large mature firms in their sample are not likely to face such a constraint.
+They find $\beta{Po} = 0.75$ with an R2 of 0.68 (see column 2 of their Table 2) when they estimate equation (1).
 They interpret this as evidence that "the pecking order is an excellent first-order descriptor of corporate financing behavior" (Shyam-Sunder and Myers (1999) pg.242) for their sample.
 They also find that a target adjustment model based on the tradeoff theory has little power to explain the changes in debt financing for these firms.

-This paper has generated an interesting discussion in the literature.
-Chirinko and Singha (2000) illustrate, via several examples, that the Shyam-Sunder and Myers test has no power to distinguish between plausible alternative hypotheses.
-Frank and Goyal (2003) also question the conclusions drawn by Shyam-Sunder and Myers (1999) on several fronts.
-The most interesting challenges are the extent to which the Shyam-Sunder and Myers findings hold for a broader sample of firms, whether the results hold over a longer time horizon (in particular including the 1990's) and whether their findings hold for subsamples of firms with high levels of asymmetric information.
-For their broader sample of firms, Frank and Goyal show that the prediction $\beta{PO} = 1$ in equation (1) does not hold and that it significantly weakens in the 1990's, even for the types of firms (large, mature) examined by Shyam-Sunder and Myers (1999).
+This paper has generated an interesting discussion.
+Chirinko and Singha (2000) illustrate, via several examples, that the Shyam-Sunder and Myers test has little power to distinguish between plausible alternative financing hierarchies.
+Frank and Goyal (2003) question the conclusions drawn by Shyam-Sunder and Myers (1999) on several fronts.
+The most interesting challenges are whether the Shyam-Sunder and Myers findings hold for a broader sample of firms, whether the results hold over a longer time horizon (in particular including the 1990's) and whether their findings hold for subsamples of firms predicted to have high levels of asymmetric information.
+For an expanded sample of firms, Frank and Goyal show that the prediction β{PO} in equation (1) is much smaller than one and is even smaller in the 1990's.
+Moreover, they find that the pecking order performs the worst in small firms, which they argue should have the greatest degree of asymmetric information and therefore should have the strongest incentives to follow the pecking order.

 Fama and French (2002) examine many of the predictions of the tradeoff and the pecking order theories with respect to capital structure and dividend policy.
 They argue that for the majority of the predictions the two theories agree and generally report findings consistent with these shared predictions.
-Consistent with Shyam-Sunder and Myers (1999), Fama and French (2002) find that (for their large sample) debt is used to address variations in investment and earnings in the short-term.
+Consistent with Shyam-Sunder and Myers (1999), Fama and French (2002) find that debt is used to address variations in investment and earnings in the short-term.
 However, they also find, as in Frank and Goyal (2003), that small, high-growth companies issue most of the equity (see also Fama and French (2005)).
 Fama and French join Frank and Goyal in arguing that this finding contradicts the pecking order theory.

-In a recent paper, Leary and Roberts (2007) also question the ability of the pecking order to explain financing decisions.
-Using a different empirical approach, they find little support for the pecking order, even for subsamples of firms for which the pecking order should be most likely to hold.
-We discuss differences between our conclusions and theirs later in the paper.
+Similarly, Leary and Roberts (2007) also question the ability of the pecking order to explain financing decisions.
+Using a different empirical approach, they find little support for the pecking order, even for subsamples of firms for which they argue the pecking order should be most likely to hold.

-Understanding what drives these contrasting findings is important for furthering our understanding of capital structure and financing choices by firms.
-We provide evidence in an attempt to reconcile some of these findings by focusing on the role of debt capacity.
-This is an idea introduced in Myers (1984) and is an important element of the pecking order hypothesis that is commonly ignored in empirical tests.
+Determining what lies behind these contrasting findings is important for furthering our understanding of capital structure and financing choices of firms.
+We provide new evidence in an attempt to reconcile some of these findings by focusing on the role of debt capacity.
+This is an important element of the pecking order hypothesis that has been largely ignored in empirical tests.